CalebH1208/MR_Data_Visualization_Tool/README.md

     NOT store the values to the MONOLITH.CSV file until the "Save Data Frame" button is used.
 This button changes to green when there are unsaved fields.

-- Enable Grid Lines

-    This checkbox can be used to enable or disable teh default grid lines on the graphs.
-This will apply for embedded, saved, and popout graphs.
-Checked by default.

-- Enforce Square Graph

-    This checkbox can be used to force the X and Y axis (and Z if using 3D) to take on the same scaling and physical size on the screen.
-This is most useful for data where the X and Y axes are in relation to each other (such as longitude vs lattitude or GvG Graphs).
-Unchecked by default.

-- Remove Data Till in Range

-    This checkbox can be used to hide all datapoints from the beginning of the file till these points are in the specified valid range in both X and Y axes.
-This is most useful for removing invalid start-up data such as that GPS data obtained before GPS-lock is acheived.
-If this is left unchecked, then the out of range data will default to the range boundary.
-Checked by default.

-- Use Custom Plot Title

-    This checkbox and field combo can be used to apply a custom title to a graph when it generates.
-    If the check box is not checked, then the title will default to "{Z} vs. {Y} vs. {X}", and include units if they are available.
-All labels can be overriden in plot, see "Interacting with a graph" above.
-Unchecked by default.

-- Enforce Color Range

-    This checkbox will enforce that the max and min values for the color axis on the 2D plots with color are set to the max and min range values for that axis.
-This is helpful for standardizing the color scaling when comparing graphs, as it is difficult to get a quantitative comparison otherwise.
-    If desired, the scaling can be fine tuned from the stonks icon menu on the interactive graph.
-    Unchecked by default.

-- Load preset Graph

-    The PRESETS.CSV file will store created preset graphs, which can then be loaded using this dropdown menu.
-The presets here will then be populated into the axis dropdowns for X, Y, and Z, and the Z axis checkboxes will be updated.
-Note that the other optional checkboxes are not stored with presets.
-See below for creating new presets.

 - Extra Graphing Options

     The extra graphing options dropdown provides a wealth of added and useful features for creating and